Skip to main content

 Key takeaway: Fibromyalgia is one of the areas where PBM has moved beyond anecdotes into systematic reviews and controlled trials.
 Results vary by treatment settings, but multiple studies report improvements in pain and quality of life when sessions are structured and repeatable.

-Chronic pain more broadly: what transfers and what does not
+Chronic pain more broadly: what transfers and what doesn't

-One reason red light discussions get messy is that chronic pain is not a single diagnosis.
-Arthritis pain, neuropathic pain (pain driven by nerve changes), widespread pain syndromes and local tendon pain behave differently.
+One reason red light discussions get messy is that chronic pain isn't a single diagnosis.
+Arthritis pain, neuropathic pain (pain driven by nerve changes), widespread pain syndromes, and local tendon pain behave differently.
 PBM mechanisms like mitochondrial support and inflammatory modulation may be relevant across multiple pathways, but clinical outcomes still depend on matching the approach to the target.

 Mechanistic support exists, but dose can change outcomes

-Reviews often describe potential pain-modulating mechanisms, such as influences on inflammatory signalling, neural pathways and cellular energy balance.
-A 2025 review discusses immunomodulatory and inflammatory pathways affected by PBM, including broader immune signalling context: Immunomodulatory effects of photobiomodulation (2025, full text) .
+Reviews often describe potential pain-modulating mechanisms, such as influences on inflammatory signaling, neural pathways, and cellular energy balance.
+A 2025 review discusses immunomodulatory and inflammatory pathways affected by PBM, including broader immune signaling context: Immunomodulatory effects of photobiomodulation (2025, full text) .

 A term you may see in this area is biphasic dose response (where too little light may do very little, and too much may reduce the benefit).
-This is one reason “strongest” and “longest” are not automatically the best choices.
-When treatment schedules are designed well, they often prioritise consistent exposure within a sensible window rather than pushing for maximum session length.
+This is one reason "strongest" and "longest" aren't automatically the best choices.
+When treatment schedules are designed well, they often prioritize consistent exposure within a sensible window rather than pushing for maximum session length.

 Musculoskeletal and joint conditions are active research areas